lidofinance/lido-improvement-proposals/LIPS/lip-x.md

 1. **Key Delegation Framework (KDF)** — introduces a general-purpose on-chain delegation layer that sits in front of any permissioned key in the protocol, allowing its operator to rotate the hot signing key instantly, without governance voting.
 2. **KDF adoption within Oracle and DSM scope** — specifies the concrete off-chain and on-chain changes required to adopt KDF across Lido Oracles and Council daemons.
-3. **HashConsensus vulnerability fix** — closes a denial-of-service vector in the `HashConsensus` contract by bounding the number of stored report variants per frame.
+3. **HashConsensus vulnerability fix** — closes a denial-of-service vector in the `HashConsensus` contract by bounding the number of stored report variants per frame ([`lidofinance/core#1379`](https://github.com/lidofinance/core/issues/1379)).
 4. **Timestamp-based oracle frames** — replaces slot/epoch-based frame logic in `HashConsensus` with wall-clock seconds, so oracle frame lengths stay stable across future Ethereum hardforks (including the EIP-7782 slot time reduction).

 ## Abstract

 This upgrade pursues two main goals: to improve the security of the protocol, and to abstract existing functionality away from slots and epochs so that future upgrades are simpler to perform.

 On the security side, we propose to standardize the Key Delegation Framework (KDF) as a protocol-wide primitive and to adopt it for every key that holds any protocol permission.
 KDF inserts a factory-deployed, per-entity delegation contract between the protocol and each operator's hot key: governance grants permissions to the delegation contract, while the operator's cold key or multisig controls which hot key is active and can rotate it at any time without a governance vote, or irreversibly lock the contract should the cold key itself be compromised.
 As the first batch of adopters, we propose to begin using KDF immediately for Oracle and Council operators, so that the response to a key compromise can be measured in minutes rather than the ~10 days a governance vote requires today.
+Beyond incident response, periodic hot-key rotation is itself a valuable security practice, and KDF makes it possible to perform it routinely.

 On the abstraction side, we propose to rewrite the `HashConsensus` contract ([`lidofinance/core`](https://github.com/lidofinance/core)) to express all frame logic in wall-clock seconds (`secondsPerFrame`, `fastLaneSeconds`, `initialTimestamp`, `refTimestamp`) instead of epoch- and slot-based parameters.
 This decouples oracle frame durations from Ethereum's consensus-layer slot timing and future-proofs oracle operation against changes such as the [EIP-7782](https://eips.ethereum.org/EIPS/eip-7782) slot-time reduction.
-The same redeployment also closes a denial-of-service vector in `HashConsensus`: the report-variant storage model is reworked so that, instead of accumulating all unique hashes submitted in a frame, the contract stores only the most recent hash per oracle member per frame via a `frameId → memberIndex → Report` mapping, eliminating the unbounded iteration that enables the attack.
+The same redeployment also closes a denial-of-service vector in `HashConsensus`: a member can no longer inflate the report-variant array with distinct hashes, because abandoned variant slots are reused, capping the array — and every loop over it — at the committee size, eliminating the unbounded iteration that enables the attack.

 Concretely, we propose to deploy an updated `HashConsensus` contract, a new `DelegationFactory` / `DelegationContract` system (repository: [`lidofinance/delegation-execution-authority`](https://github.com/lidofinance/delegation-execution-authority)), and targeted updates to the [`lido-oracle`](https://github.com/lidofinance/lido-oracle) daemon and `DepositSecurityModule`.
-The adoption scope specifies the integration points: the `lido-oracle` daemon gains delegation support via a `DELEGATION_CONTRACT_ADDRESS` environment variable, and the `DepositSecurityModule` is updated to validate guardian signatures via [EIP-1271](https://eips.ethereum.org/EIPS/eip-1271), enabling council members to operate behind delegation contracts.
+The adoption scope specifies the integration points: the `lido-oracle` daemon gains delegation support via a `DELEGATION_CONTRACT_ADDRESS` environment variable, and the `DepositSecurityModule` is updated to verify guardian signatures by recovering the signer and checking it against the guardian's `DelegationContract.getDelegatee()`, enabling council members to operate behind delegation contracts.
 Adoption is mandatory for these roles; a coordinated migration process is defined for existing Oracle and DSM operators to onboard to the new model without service interruption.

 ## Motivation